korkje/adt/readme.md

 ## Introduction

-This package attempts to bring a version of Rust's fancy enums to TypeScript.
-These are sometimes referred to as algebraic data types (which is where the name of this package comes from), tagged unions, discriminated unions, disjoint unions, sum types, coproduct types or variant types.
+This package attempts to bring Rust's fancy enums (and associated pattern matching) to TypeScript.
+These are sometimes referred to as algebraic data types, tagged unions, discriminated unions, disjoint unions, sum types, coproduct types or variant types.
 Read more about them [here](https://en.wikipedia.org/wiki/Algebraic_data_type).

 In Rust, you can use enums like this: